 ANZAC Day Upload

-As part of Iona’s ANZAC Day Ceremony, families are invited to provide a photograph of their son with a relative or relatives who represented their country in armed conflict.
+As part of Iona’s ANZAC Day commemoration, families are invited to provide a photograph of their son with a relative or relatives who represented their country in armed conflict.
 This includes operations such as World War I, World War II, the Korean War, Vietnamese War and modern peacekeeping operations.
 This extends to those who have served in any role, such as soldiers, nurses, pilots and medics.

 Staff are also encouraged to contribute.